pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 Each member of your team that is present tonight should be assigned to at least one issue.
 You can assign multiple developers to a single issue; this is how you form pairs, trios, and mobs of 4 or more.

-## Step 6: Create a communications channel

-Create a communication channel for your team.

-This could be any of the following:
-* A Slack channel
-* A Gauchospace message board (your mentor, TA or instructor can create this for you)
-* A Facebook group chat
-* A Google Hangout
-* Wechat, Groupme, or something else

-Whatever

 # What Comes Next?